 - In addition to regular exercise be sure to strive to live a balanced life.

-- A vegan diet is considered beneficial in ayurveda for the treatment of gout.
+- A vegan diet is considered beneficial in ayurveda to a natural cure for gout.

 - Fruits, nuts, berries may be consumed in normal amounts so that urine is neutral or near alkaline.

-Gout treatment naturally can be done by following some preventive measures and lifestyle changes such as:
+The natural treatment for gout can be done by following some preventive measures and lifestyle changes such as:

 - Take light and easily digestible food like steamed or boiled vegetables or vegetable broth.